 For the first few days baby may feel more comfortable with his legs tucked into the wrap.
 You will know within days that baby is ready to keep his legs out!

 Click here for further information on Hip Health – Amawrap have been deemed a “Hip-Healthy Baby Carrier” by the International Hip Displasia Institute.

-You can keep your baby in the wrap for as long as you need to
+You can keep your infant in the baby wrap for as long as you need to

 It is the most comfortable position for him as this is the position he was in in the womb, and remember that you will still be taking him out for nappy changes and feeding, which is ample time for him to get a good stretch in!

 Click here for advice regarding Front Facing in your Baby Wrap